For B Street Hands-on Events go HERE.

 "Got Balls?"

 For as long as 3 millennia, farmers and gardeners have made seedballs to protect seeds from rodents and birds, and to assure nutrients are where the seeds need them at germination.
 Made of clay and compost, seedballs were scattered with confidence that germination would be realized on the seasons first wetting rains.
 More recently, Masanobu Fukuoka, a farmer and naturalist from southern Japan, developed methods of mechanically creating seedballs, increasing production radically over early hand production methods.
 At Abundance Consulting we've moved this legacy forward by introducing a variety of modern organic nutrients to the seedball, and developing seedball packages for conservation, agriculture and forestry applications.
+Bring your own 4 oz seed packets to be rolled in clay!
 Come find out how you can join us in re-greening the west.

 About Deston: Deston earned his BA/BS in Ecological Science and Design from The Evergreen State College and his Masters Degree in Agriculture from Washington State University.
 He lived and worked on small family farms in Western Washington before and after serving in the US Army.